Gauge Theory in Riem(M): Connection Forms

-As we will see, for other groups, such as that of conformal transformations, the equivalent of $\alpha^*\circ\alpha$ is indeed elliptic for all $\beta$ and lapse potentials.
+So if we are not approaching $\beta=1$ this part of the requirements for the vertical projection operator for such supermetrics is satisfied.
+However, the value $\beta=1$ is the one present in the canonical 3+1 decomposition of general relativity, and is the one value for which one retains foliation invariance.
+However, there exist different approaches to gravity that encode fixed foliations, such as \cite{Horava:lif_point} and the theory of Shape Dynamics presented in the first part of this thesis.
+In particular, SD yields a theory even classically dynamically equivalent to GR which does include a preferred foliation through the use of the conformal group as a symmetry group.

-\subsubsection{The intersection $\Ker(\alpha^*)\cap\mbox{Im}(\alpha)$}
+As we will see, a trivial consequence of using the conformal group is that the equivalent of $\alpha^*\circ\alpha$ is indeed elliptic for all $\beta$ and lapse potentials.

-There is a potential problem even if one is willing to the simple implicit orthogonality view, which stems from the non-definiteness of the deWitt supermetric.
-If the direct sum decomposition is to be determined by an orthogonality relation with respect to a metric that is not definite (it has signature $+------$), we could run the risk of having elements of the vertical space that are orthogonal to the vertical space, i.e. $v\perp\V_g$ such that $v=L_Xg$ for some $X\in\Gamma(TM)$, hence $v\in\V_g$ as well.
+\subsection{The intersection $\Ker(\alpha^*)\cap\mbox{Im}(\alpha)$}

-We do not yet propose to give any physical meaning to a vector field which is 'null', i.e. both horizontal and vertical.
-Nonetheless, other domains of interest, such as the case of conformal superspace \cite{Anderson:2002ey}, with different symmetry groups and hence different vertical bundles, overcome this impediment completely.
-In fact, the end result of the whole program of best-matching as proposed by Barbour is moving in the direction of the study of conformal superspace \cite{Barbour-Sciama}.
-The very recent results in \cite{Barbour:2010xk} and \cite{3Dconf} in fact show exactly how GR can be seen as a dual theory with conformal symmetry.
+There is a potential problem even in the simple implicit orthogonality view, which stems from the non-definiteness of the deWitt supermetric.
+If the direct sum decomposition is to be determined by an orthogonality relation with respect to a metric that is not definite (it has signature $-+++++$), we could run the risk of having elements of the vertical space that are orthogonal to the vertical space, i.e. $v\perp\V_g$ such that $v=L_Xg$ for some $X\in\Gamma(TM)$, hence $v\in\V_g$ as well.